Practice awareness of the whole

 Reduce batch size and increase frequency

-Reduce project size and each step size
+Reduce overall project size and the size of each step

 Practice morphogenetic creative processes